RAG: Your Complete Guide to Retrieval Augmented Generation

 Reduced hallucinations in AI outputs

 Hallucinations—where an AI generates incorrect or nonsensical information—are a known issue with LLMs.
-By grounding the generation process in external, factual data, RAG significantly reduces the likelihood of hallucinations, making it a more reliable choice for mission-critical applications.
+By grounding the generation process in external, factual data, RAG significantly reduces the likelihood of hallucinations.
+This is critical, as studies on the frequency of AI hallucinations have shown that in one case, of 178 references generated by an LLM, 69 were invalid and 28 were nonexistent, making RAG a more reliable choice for mission-critical applications.

 Applications and use cases for RAG